California-Data-Collaborative/ami-connect/README.md

 ### Deploying

 Use the `deploy.sh` script to deploy new code to your AMI Connect pipeline.
-As of this writing, the script simply copies new code to the Airflow server and updates python dependencies.
+As of this writing, the script bootstraps a deploy environment on the server, then remotely executes a script that builds a new Docker container with Airflow.

-You'll need to tell the script the hostname of your Airflow server.
-You can set the `AMI_CONNECT__AIRFLOW_SERVER_HOSTNAME` environment variable to your hostname.
+You'll need to tell the script the name of your environment, which should match the AWS profile name you used to run Terraform.

-The script assumes you've stored a key pair at `./amideploy/configuration/airflow-key.pem`.

 Example deploy:
 ```
-export AMI_CONNECT__AIRFLOW_SERVER_HOSTNAME=<my EC2 hostname> && sh deploy.sh
+sh deploy.sh <my profile name>
 ```

 ### Run Airflow application locally (rarely necessary)